If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 We enjoyed a delicious 3 course meal, including some tasty vegan dishes and cocktails to drink.

 I’d highly recommend this dining experience.
-For us it was certainly one for the bucket list of best things to do in New York.
+For us it was certainly one for the bucket list of best things to do in NYC.

 17. Walk Across Brooklyn Bridge